audiodude/abcmidi/doc/readme.txt

         -STFW separate tracks for words (lyrics)
         -NCOM suppress comments
         -ver prints version number and exits
-        -OCC old chord convention (eg. +CE+)
+        -BF Barfly mode: invokes a stress model if possible -OCC old chord convention (eg. +CE+)

  The default action is to write a MIDI file for each abc tune